 Diandra Leslie-Pelecky earned undergraduate degrees in physics and philosophy from the University of North Texas and a Ph.D. in condensed matter physics from Michigan State University.
-She was a faculty member in the Department of Physics at the University of Nebraska–Lincoln from 1994 until 2008 and is currently a Professor of Physics at West Virginia University.
+She spent most of her academic career in the Department of Physics at the University of Nebraska–Lincoln.

 Diandra has been involved with science education for K-12 schools, future science teachers, and the public since graduate school.
-She has directed projects aimed at improving science education at all levels, supported primarily by the National Science Foundation.
+She was one of the founders of the Michigan State Science Theatre project.
+Her education and outreach projects have been supported primarily by the National Science Foundation.

-Diandra has given numerous presentations for technical and non-technical audiences, including addresses for the public sponsored by the American Association for the Advancement of Science and the American Physical Society.
-Her worked has been covered in outlets as diverse as the New York Times Science Times and Sports Illustrated, as well as in professional society publications such as C&EN and the Materials Research Society Bulletin.
-She appears periodically on the Sirius Speedway satellite radio program to update listeners on the scientific principles that affect their favorite drivers.
+She has been covered in outlets as diverse as the New York Times Science Times and Sports Illustrated, as well as in professional society publications such as C&EN and the Materials Research Society Bulletin.